Rush Limbo here, a doctor of democracy, America's truth detector, America's real anchorman serving humanity.

 200% increases in electric and heating bills.

-Because the air base in Bishkek is key to our being able to supply our troops in Afghanistan.
+I think what's really going on here is the hand of Putin because the airbase in Bishkek is key to our being able to supply our troops in Afghanistan.

-And the Russians have wanted that base closed and shut down, and the old guy who was ousted didn't do it.
+And the old guy who was ousted didn't do it.

 So now we have a popular uprising here, supposedly brought about by 200% price increases in utilities and heating bills.

-It's uh kind of funny.
+It's kind of funny.

 But this seems to be happening a lot.

-Uh Thailand's beleaguered prime minister declared a state of emergency Wednesday to quell weeks of paralyzing protests in Bangkok, costing businesses tens of millions of dollars.
+Thailand's beleaguered prime minister declared a state of emergency Wednesday to quell weeks of paralyzing protests in Bangkok, costing businesses tens of millions of dollars.

-The demonstrators championing the rights of the rural poor remained uncowed here, and it was unclear if the showdown can end without violence.
+The demonstrators, championing the rights of the rural poor, remained uncowed here, and it was unclear if the showdown can end without violence.

-The move for the Prime Minister came after mostly peaceful protests turned chaotic when demonstrators burst into parliament, Forced lawmakers to flee on ladders over a back wall with senior officials hastily escaping by helicopter.
+The move for the prime minister came after mostly peaceful protests turned chaotic when demonstrators burst into parliament, forced lawmakers to flee on ladders over a back wall, with senior officials hastily escaping by helicopter.

 Can you envision that?